flynnjh/twitter2/README.md

 ## Notes

 I have no intention to continue this project, and so code is provided as is and I probably won't get round to documenting what I have written.
-This project is under the MIT License, so go nuts (within the license's limitations, of course)
+This project is under the MIT License, so go nuts (within the license's limitations, of course).

 ## Attribution